 In the same manner, if the Appium server sends the commands to Android, then these commands are further sent across to UI Automator.
-To support UI Automator, the system needs bootstrap Jar.
+To support UI Automator, the system needs a bootstrap Jar.

-So what is UI Automator and UI automation API ?
+So what is UI Automator and UI automation API?

 UI Automation API is nothing but a service provided by Apple where the users can write the test scripts and ultimately iOS apps can be automated.

-UI Automator API is nothing but a framework developed by Android developers so that the testers can test within Android interface.
+UI Automator API is nothing but a framework developed by Android developers so that the testers can test within the Android interface.
 The below image will give you a pictorial representation of the Appium Architecture.

 JSON wire protocol

-JSONWP is nothing but JSON wire protocol.
+JSONWP is nothing but a JSON wire protocol.
 It is a transport mechanism which is created by web driver developers.
 For this wire protocol, a standard set of predefined endpoints are made available via RESTful APIs.

 Appium for Android:

-- When Appium is used on Android platform, it specifically uses UIAutomator framework which will help to automate the apps.
+- When Appium is used on the Android platform, it specifically uses the UIAutomator framework which will help to automate the apps.
 This framework (i.e. UI Automator) is built by Android developers to test the Android user interface.

-- The Appium client can be anyone of these: C# or Java or Python.
+- The Appium client can be any one of these: C# or Java or Python.

 - After a successful connection, the UI Automator will start communicating to bootstrap.jar which is executed in Emulator or Real device responsible for checking on client operations.